MrAsterisco/homebridge-hisense-tv/README.md

 SSLMode: custom (use cert and key below)
 Replace `<CERTFILE>` and `<KEYFILE>` with the path to the certificate and key files you want to use.
+The certificate and key files most used can be found [here](https://github.com/MrAsterisco/hisensetv/tree/master/cert)
 ```bash
 hisense-tv-authorize --hostname <TV_IP_ADDRESS> --mac <HOMEBRIDGE_MAC_ADDRESS> --certfile <CERTFILE> --keyfile <KEYFILE>
 ```